philipturner/home-built-stm/README.md

 I got permission to post the results of my lab session, open-source.
 However, I was given careful terms for how to word it, and where/how I may publish it.
 I'll update this README once I have another day to think about it.

+Precautions:
+- I did not get training.
+- I did not get access to their system.
+- This is not an experience open to students in general.

 ## April 18, 2025

 I've been working way too hard for the last several months.
 I got burned out on the hardware stuff.
 I'm taking a break to port my renderer to Windows in whatever spare time I get over the next few weeks: